twmb/franz-go/docs/producing-and-consuming.md

 consumer group.

-First and the most recommended option, you can just rely on the default autocommiting behavior and the default blocking commit on leave.
+First and the most recommended option, you can just rely on the default autocommitting behavior and the default blocking commit on leave.
 At most, you may want to use your own custom commit callback.

 Alternatively, you can disable autocommitting with [`DisableAutoCommit`][19]